-The following is the vaccine regimen that I would advise dog owners.
+The following is the vaccine regimen that I would advise pet owners.
 Here's a simple guide on when to begin and when to stop.
-This section includes sample regimen for puppies as well as adult dogs.
+This section includes sample regimen for puppies and kittens as well as adult pets.

-Puppy Vaccine Regimen
+Puppy and Kitten Vaccine Regimen

-Puppies only need a series of 2 vaccine boosters, one at 8 weeks then repeated at 12 weeks.
+Puppies and kittens only need a series of 2 vaccine boosters, one at 8 weeks then repeated at 12 weeks.
 I find the most critical time to prevent infectious disease is at this young age.
-In small puppies, I prefer to wait until 12 weeks.
+In small kittens and puppies, I prefer to wait until 12 weeks.
 The traditional 3rd booster in puppies is not necessary.
 If possible, delay giving the Rabies vaccine until 6 months.